Chana Bloch

 Chana Bloch (March 15, 1940 – May 19, 2017) was an American poet, translator, and scholar.
 She was a professor emerita of English at Mills College in Oakland, California.

-Life and work
+Early life and education

 Born as Florence Ina Faerstein in the Bronx, New York, she was a second-generation American, the daughter of Benjamin and Rose (née Rosenberg) Faerstein; her parents were both observant Jews who had immigrated from Ukraine.
 Bloch later identified herself as a Jewish humanist.
 Her father was a dentist, and her mother a homemaker.

 Bloch earned her B.A. from Cornell University, her M.A. degrees in Judaic Studies and English literature from Brandeis University, and a Ph.D. in English from the University of California at Berkeley.

+College

 She taught at Mills College for over thirty years (1973–2005) and directed their Creative Writing Program.
 Bloch held residencies at the Bellagio Center for Scholars and Artists, the MacDowell Colony, Yaddo and the Djerassi Resident Artists Program.
 She gave lectures and poetry readings at numerous U.S. colleges and universities.